 However, to an extent, these figures are not reliable presently.
 The Armenian government has recently asked its German counterpart for a mobile monitoring system to check the reported data.
 Also, the Ministry hopes for financial support from the European Union.

 According to the World Health Organization (WHO) report, Armenia, together with Bosnia and Herzegovina, is ranked fifth on the scale of pollution mortality rates per number of inhabitants.
 The government's eminent interest is, therefore, an analysis of the impact of pollution on human health.
 Minister Grigoryan said this at a meeting while eagerly anticipating the analysis results.
 The soil and sediment samples are now being examined in the laboratory of the University of Chemical Technology in Prague.
 The findings will be known in October.

-Mediator of the meeting was the Ambassador Extraordinary and Plenipotentiary of the Czech Republic in Armenia, Petr Mikyska together with his deputy, Jan Plešinger.
-The "Involvement of Civil Society in Decision-Making of Raw Materials in Armenia" project is financially supported by the TRANSITION Promotion Program of the Czech Ministry of Foreign Affairs.
-According to Erik Grigoryan, such projects are welcomed and he also appreciated the involvement of local organizations Armenian Women for Health and Healthy Environment NGO and the informational portal Ecolur, which "contributes to increasing the effectiveness of the sectorial policy," the Ministry stated in an online press release.
+The mediator of the meeting was Ambassador Extraordinary and Plenipotentiary of Czech Republic in Armenia, Petr Mikyska, and he worked together with his deputy, Jan Plešinger.
+The "Civil Society in the Decision-Making of Raw Materials in Armenia" project is supported by the Transition Promotion Program of the Czech Ministry of Foreign Affairs.
+According to Erik Grigoryan, drought projects are welcomed, and he also appreciated the involvement of local organizations, Armenian Women for Health and Healthy Environment, NGO and the informational portal, Ecolur, which "contribute to increasing the effectiveness of the sectorial policy," the Ministry stated in an online press release.